-Our model generates two main empirical implications.
+We characterize equilibrium bond prices with funds and compare them to benchmark prices if only individuals are present.
+When funds are present, the equilibrium price carries a component that reflects their flow motivations: when investing in the bond hurts (improves) expected posterior reputation and thus expected future flows, the funds' equilibrium willingness to pay falls (rises).
+This implies that rollover prices are more sensitive to the firm's future prospects in the presence of flow-motivated funds.
+The enhanced sensitivity of rollover prices to firms' future prospects in the presence of flow-motivated funds has several applied implications.
 First, a greater presence of bond funds at rollover implies that the current default risk will be higher for firms whose future cash flow prospects are relatively weak.
 Funds are reluctant to invest in such firms because of the anticipated negative impact of future underperformance on future fund flows.
-Such reluctance is relevant in reality because, as we discuss in Section 3.1, the average bond mutual fund holds a relatively concentrated portfolio, so that each investment matters for future fund performance.
+Such reluctance is relevant in reality because, as we discuss in section 3.1, the average bond mutual fund holds a relatively concentrated portfolio, so that each investment matters for future fund performance.
 Funds' reluctance to invest reduces the bond price that can be achieved at rollover and tempts equityholders to default today, leading to a positive association between bond funds' presence at rollover and credit risk.
-A key implication of our model is that flow motivations have an asymmetric effect.
-That is, while flow motivations could also lead funds to overbid at rollover when the firm has strong cash flow prospects, under such circumstances, equityholders will not default anyway, so the presence of funds will not impact credit risk.
+Flow motivations could, of course, also lead funds to overbid at rollover for firms that have strong cash flow prospects; but under such circumstances, equityholders will not default anyway, so there is no impact on credit risk.
 Thus, the effect of flow-motivated bondholders will be asymmetric, clustered amongst firms with relatively weak cash flow prospects at rollover.
-Second, when bond funds are more strongly flow motivated, their increased reluctance to invest translates into deeper underpricing at rollover for firms with weak cash flow prospects, strengthening the effect on firm credit risk.
+Further, when bond funds are more strongly flow motivated, their increased reluctance to invest translates into deeper underpricing at rollover for firms with weak cash flow prospects, strengthening the effect on firm credit risk.

-We empirically explore the link between bond funds and credit risk using data on the bond holdings of mutual funds and the credit default spread (CDS) spreads of bond issuers for the period between 2001 and 2015.
-For each firm-month, we compute the share of its outstanding bonds held by active bond mutual funds, which we refer to fund holding share (FHS) of corporate bonds.
-We then examine whether FHS has a material impact on a firm's credit risk as reflected in CDS spreads.
-However, given that FHS and a firm's credit risk are likely to be determined simultaneously, our analysis is susceptible to potential endogeneity problems.
-For example, mutual funds are known to invest in firms with higher credit spreads to "reach for yield."
-To address this issue, we use the instrumental variable (IV) approach of Koijen and Yogo (2019) throughout our empirical analysis, which is motivated by the idea that an investment mandate of a mutual fund is pre-determined and should be exogenous to contemporaneous shocks to firms' credit risk.
-Our IV exploits exogenous variation in mutual funds' demand for corporate bonds, which is driven by the cross-sectional composition of mutual funds that include these bonds in their mandates.
+We empirically explore the link between bond funds and credit risk using data on the bond holdings of mutual funds and the credit default spread (CDS) spreads of bond issuers between 2001 and 2015.
+For each firm-month, we compute the share of its bonds held by active bond mutual funds, which we refer to as the fund holding share (FHS) of corporate bonds.2 We then examine whether FHS has an impact on a firm's credit risk as reflected in CDS spreads.
+Since FHS and a firm's credit risk are likely to be determined simultaneously, our analysis is susceptible to potential endogeneity problems.
+For example, mutual funds are known to invest in firms with higher credit spreads to "reach for yield."3 We use three distinct approaches to address this issue: first, we use an instrumental variables (IV) approach based on Koijen and Yogo (2019); second, we exploit a mechanical upgrade in the Morningstar star rating based on stale information, which provides an exogenous increase in FHS for firms held by upgraded funds; third, we exploit a quasi-experiment setting in which funds' flow concerns are exogenously heightened following the departure of Bill Gross from PIMCO.